wandaasbury/Retail-and-Manufacturing-Data-Analysis/README.md

 This project was to perform an analysis of Adventure Works Cycles company data.

-With this project, I was given the opportunity to use the SQL and data analytics skills that they have learned in the Generation Data Analytics program.

 <b>Project Objectives</b>
 <ul class="a">
 <li>Utilize SQL, Excel, and data analytics skills to uncover key learnings from a sample dataset